-Your no claims bonus will still accrue as normal.
-So, if neither of you have an accident, you’ll still be on track for your discount.
+Your no claims bonus should still build up as normal, providing neither of you have an accident.

-Policies rarely allow your named driver to build up a no-claims bonus of their own.
-This is worth bearing in mind if you’re adding a young driver to your insurance, as it means they won’t receive a no-claims discount until they take out a policy in their own name.
+Policies hardly ever allow your named driver to build up a no-claims discount of their own.
+This is worth bearing in mind if you’re adding a young driver to your insurance, as they won’t typically receive a no-claims discount until they take out a policy in their own name.

-However, your insurance provider may offer the young person a discount to take up a policy with them, based on their driving history in your car.
+However, your insurance provider may offer the young driver a discount to take up a policy with them, based on their driving history in your car.

-The money-saving potential of second driver insurance depends on a number of things, including the person’s driving history and how long they’ve had their licence.
+The cost of second driver insurance depends on a number of things:

 What is fronting?

-If you give your insurance provider false information to reduce the cost of your premiums, your policy could be invalidated.
-What’s more, fronting is insurance fraud and you could be prosecuted – so don’t risk it.
+If you’re adding a driver to your car insurance and give your insurance provider false information to reduce the cost of your premiums, your policy could be invalidated.
+What’s more, car insurance fronting is fraud and you could be prosecuted.